Hexagon/blog/src/posts/guide-to-js/2023-09-03_asynchronous-code-with-javascript.md

 intro: "In this lesson, we will explore asynchronous code in JavaScript, learn what promises is, and how they relate to async/await."
 ---

-Asynchronous operations are those that do not block the execution of the code, such as fetching data from an API, reading a file, or performing a computation.
+Asynchronous operations are those that do not block the current code path, such as fetching data from an API, reading a file, or performing a computation.

 There are two ways of handling asynchronous operations in JavaScript: